All Episodes

 They're even getting checks in California.

-A lot of these blue states that don't have any money, well, they give an awful lot of money and spend an awful lot of money on illegal immigrants and the impact it has on our educational system, our health care system and criminal justice system.
+A lot of these blue states that don't have any money, well, they give an awful lot of money and spend an awful lot of money on illegal immigrants and the impact it has on our educational system, our healthcare system, and criminal justice system.

-And then when you have people that even are in custody, because you're sanctuary status, you set them free and you don't return them to ice, and then you obey aid and abet them in whatever future crimes that they might commit.
+And then when you have people that even are in custody because you're sanctuary status, you set them free and you don't return them to ICE.

-You know, De Blasio demanding, you know, a cop be fired, you know, for pulling out a gun in a crowd because I haven't seen this particular video.
+You know, de Blasio demanding, you know, a cop be fired, you know, for pulling out a gun in a crowd because I haven't seen this particular video.

-I see cops though, showing a lot of restraint on television every night.
+I see cops, though, showing a lot of restraint on television every night.

 You know, four cops shot in St. Louis.

-We have a cop in critical condition in Vegas, you have two police officers in Richmond and a suspect injured after a shooting there.
+You have two police officers in Richmond and a suspect injured after a shooting there.

 You got in Buffalo, New York.